jeffwhite-619/jwnode/README.md

 I did most of the work on Linux Ubuntu 18.04.
 The flash program is designed for Windows and did not work correctly with WINE.

+### Getting Started
-To get started you will need to do the following:
+You will need to do the following:

 1. Acquire a NodeMCU V1.0, preferably the Amica variety.
 Other manufacturers have a different pin layout, so you'll need to figure out what that is if you choose a different OEM.
 Amica is "officially supported" by the way.
 No matter what the